clementkng/uwsgi-flask-app-template/README.md

 # flask-app-template

-An example Flask app hosted as a WSGI VirtualServer inside apache2
+An example Flask app hosted as a WSGI VirtualServer inside uwsgi

 ### Usage: